danieljosephparker/Predictive-Modeling-Cat-Dog/doc/README.md

-# Project 1:
+# Documentation Folder
-### Doc folder

-The doc contains the main.Rmd file which wraps all the function used in this project.

-The main.Rmd file following structure:

-Load the direction: modify the location see the comments
+`main.Rmd` is the main project script.
+It ties together all the code and accesses purpose-specific scripts.
+It has the following structure:

+1. Set up working directories and file paths.

-Set the control TRUE or FALSE for each model used and feature extraction.
-Such as run.sift <- T means run sift feature extraction and F means not run this code.
+2. Set up experimental controls for feature extraction.
+For example, `run.sift <- T` performs SIFT feature extraction, and `run.sift <- F` means not to.

-Construct visual features: features extraction is controlled by T of F for each feature extraction function.

-Train a classification model: model also is controlled by run.model <- T or F. Run one model each time.

-Make predictions: run the prediction, and the confusion matrix is used for testing
+3. Set up experimental controls for model training, with the same structure as the preceding.

+4. Make predictions: generate predicted labels for test data using trained models.
+Confusion matrices are also generated.

-Summarize running time: calculate running time for training etc.
+5. Summarize running time for the preceding steps.